The Road Less Traveled

 Please join us LIVE for coffee (virtually) on Tuesday, 6/30 @ 8:30am for Part 1 of our 2 part Running webinar series as we discuss how to “Train Smart & Avoid Injury.”
 This is perfect for total beginners and experienced runners alike.

-Recently, smart trainers have been blowing up!
+Recently, smart trainers, as shown here, have been blowing up!

 Obviously, bike trainers in general, allow for workout efficiency and specificity… not to mention shelter from crappy weather.
 If you don’t have one, I would recommend one.

 Smart trainers, however, add some serious additional value to the idea of riding inside.

 We had our first “Team Race” of the year on Sunday and it was a TOTAL HIT.
 Obviously, our first race wasn’t the JerseyMan Tri as originally planned, but it was, no doubt, very special in it’s own way.